 Quality is one of our key criteria when it comes to selecting our materials.
 They are put to the test before being incorporated into our collections, and pass a series of standardised quality controls: seam resistance, durability after several washes, pilling, etc. If, despite all the care taken in this selection, one of our customers encounters a quality issue, our customer service is on hand to help here.

-We manufacture our collections in China, Turkey, Portugal, Italy, Morocco, Romania, Bulgaria and France.
+We manufacture our collections in China, Turkey, Portugal, Italy, Morocco, Romania, Bulgaria and Spain.
 We have chosen these countries and our suppliers based on their product expertise (T-shirts in Portugal, denim in Turkey, etc.), along with strict criteria concerning social responsibility, quality and skills.
 When we select a supplier, we aim to establish a long-term partnership which we would like to continue for many years to come.
 All of our manufacturing sites are audited by independent bodies.
 This ensures that our suppliers respect human rights, the ILO (International Labor Organisation) regulations and our Code of Conduct for our partners.

 Each product sheet available on our website tells you the country of manufacture, and we share the list of our suppliers here.